Learning Never Ends

 Peer Consultation Groups

-The Center for Spiritual Care offers monthly peer groups for Spiritual Care volunteers, Assistant Chaplains, and a Clinical Pastoral Consultation group for area chaplains who have 4 or more Clinical Pastoral Education units and are eligible for board certification as a chaplain.
+Department of Spiritual Care offers monthly peer groups for Spiritual Care volunteers, Assistant Chaplains, and a Clinical Pastoral Consultation group for area chaplains who have 4 or more Clinical Pastoral Education units and are eligible for board certification as a chaplain.
 In these groups, peers find collegiality and can offer one another support and confrontation for pastoral growth through clinical presentations and reflection.

 Certified Music Practitioner Program